tianyic/only_train_once_personal_footprint/README.md

 ## To do list

-We will routinely complete the following item.
+We will routinely complete the following items.

 - Provide more tutorials to cover more use cases and applications of OTO.